Andrew-Rezk/React-Portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Modules

+If not already installed, please install: react-bootstrap bootstrap, axios, @fortawesome/react-fontawesome, flag-icons

 ## Available Scripts

-In the command terminal, you can run:
+In the command terminal, you can run (please make sure terminal is pointing towards "react-frontend" file inside directory):

 ### `npm start`